Gummiees/Gummiees/README.md

 **Heads up**: my projects are usually to learn/test stuff and just for myself, so I almost never finish them.

+-   ♥️ Love Angular and TS
 -   🔭 I love to work on new languages and test out new stuff!
--   📚 I’m currently learning Angular, Unit Testing (Jest/Cypress) and Firebase.
+-   📚 I’m currently learning Dart & Flutter.
 I also want to take a dive into ReactJS, VueJS and Redux among others.

 [Check my gist!](https://gist.github.com/Gummiees)